EpocDotFr/yatage/docs/player/run.rst

 Exiting the game
 ^^^^^^^^^^^^^^^^

-You can exit the game anytime using either :kbd:`Control-d` or :kbd:`Control-c`.
+You can exit the game anytime using either :kbd:`Control-D` or :kbd:`Control-C`.

 .. note::